 To clarify one point, your puppy is not born speaking English.
 You can use whatever word you choose to let him know when he has done what you are asking him to do.
 You can say “Good!” or “Awesome!” in place of “Yes!”
 The word isn’t important; its meaning is.
 This is the marker you will use throughout his lifetime to let him know when he has performed on cue correctly.
 Be consistent.
 If you say “Good!” one time and “Yes!” the next, your dog will be hearing “Maybe!”

-Practice this several time a day for a few days, gradually moving your hand away from your face until eventually it is in a normally relaxed position by your side while your puppy looks at your face when you call him.
+Practice this several times a day for a few days, gradually moving your hand away from your face until eventually, it is in a normal relaxed position by your side while your puppy looks at your face when you call him.
 When you have mastered this exercise, you are ready to move on.